chenathy/bestated-ai/README.md

 # bestated-ai

 TODO
-1. Build and manage fonts
+1. Func: Build and manage fonts
-2. Apply `Text-And-Btn` to Components
+2. Func: Apply `Text-And-Btn` to Components
-3. Modulize `handleNavigate()`
+3. Func: Modulize `handleNavigate()`
-4. Complete and Test backend data delivery
+4. Backend: Complete and Test backend data delivery
-5. Update the pic size to fit into container
+5. Img: Update the pic size to fit into container
-6. Add underline of header when under its section
+6. Header: Add underline of header when under its section
-7. Disappear dropdown when clicking somewhere else
+7. Header: Disappear <b>dropdown</b> when clicking somewhere else